graeme-lockley/notebook-viewer-2/public/sck.md

 }
 ```

 The split function deals with the *empty string* scenario.
-This became interesting is all scenarios and not just *comma or newline separators* but also *custom single character* and *multiple multi-character*.
+This scenario is relevant to all scenarios and not just *comma or newline separators* but also *custom single character* and *multiple multi-character*.

 ``` js x | pin
 split = (input, separators) =>